anton-a-tkachev/MS8607/README.md

 3. Install pigpio module in python with ```pip install pigpio```
 4. Run pigpio daemon in the OS with ```sudo pigpiod``` prior to using the MS8607 module in Python
 5. Now that you have the daemon running in background, you can import and use the MS8607 module in your Python project ```from MS8607 import MS8607```

+## MS8607 class methods
+### MS8607() - constructor
+Initializes connection with the sensors, resets the sensors and fetches conversion coefficients from 0x76 - temperature and pressure sensor.
+If something goes wrong at this stage, there is no exceptions handling, so the user will get a standard error message from python interpreter.